HarveyBurton96/milestone-project-heritage-housing-issues/README.md

 10. How will the client benefit?

     * The client will maximize the sales price for the inherited properties.
-And be able to expand there understanding for property sales in Ames, Iowa.
+And be able to expand their understanding for property sales in Ames, Iowa.

 ## Dashboard Design

-At the top of each page we have included text within a blue information box that gives a description of the page below.
+At the top of each page, we have included text within a blue information box that gives a description of the page below.

 ### Project Summary

-On this page we have gievn a brief descriptions of the contents of the other pages as well as a quick description of the project dataset and the business requirments.
+On this page we have given a brief description of the contents of the other pages as well as a quick description of the project dataset and the business requirements.

 ![Summary page part one](/images/readme_images/Summary_page_part_one.png)